 - Gas money for someone struggling to get through treatments of some sort

 - A listening ear

 In years past, we’ve had the utmost pleasure of adopting families for Christmas.
-We’ve had a driver show up and deliver Christmas to their door on Christmas Eve.
+Drivers have shown up and delivered Christmas to their door on Christmas Eve.
 You cannot believe the joy that this has brought to our family.
 Our children loved doing that more than they loved any gift that they ever received.

 Take a step back this holiday.
 Think of the riches that we enjoy.
-What can we do to make the world a kinder place for someone who’s been kicked around a bit?
+What can we do to make the world a kinder place for someone who’s down on their luck?